jank324/jank324.github.io/content/_index.md

 ## About Me

-I am a doctoral researcher at the [Deutsches Elektronen-Synchrotron DESY](https://www.desy.de/) in Hamburg, Germany.
-My research focuses on the development of machine learning algorithms for the analysis of X-ray scattering data.
-I am a member of the [DESY Machine Learning Group](https://desy-ml.github.io/).
+I am a doctoral researcher with a background in Computer Science, currently completing my PhD the [Deutsches Elektronen-Synchrotron DESY](https://www.desy.de/) in Hamburg, Germany.
+My research focuses on the development of machine learning-based algorithms towards the goal of autonomous particle accelerator operations with a strong focus on control and tuning using **reinforcement learning**.
+My other research interests include **surrogate modelling** and **virtual diagnostics**.

 ## Publications